TanCans/NER/README.md

 ## PROGRAMMING

 - Needed softwares are
-  - Python Compiler (Python 3.7)
+  - Python Compiler (Python 3.7 or more)
-  - Doccano
+  - Doccano (1.3.0)
 - Needed libraries are
-  - SpaCy
+  - SpaCy (3.0.5)
+  - json
+  - Tkinter
+  - requets
+  - bs4 as Beautiful Soup
+  - Pandas
-  -
+  - Pickle
 - What electronics or programming is needed?
 - Describe here the process of compiling the electronics and what programming is required.
 - Could you include a sketch of your board?
 Ideally, you also include the source code.